yevster/weblogic-on-azure/simple/README.md

    * Go to the 'Servers' panel, secondary click.
 Select New -> Server
    * Select Oracle -> Oracle WebLogic Server Tools.
 Click next.
 Accept the license agreement, click 'Finish'.
 Eclipse may ask to be restarted.
 If so, comply with the request.
 * You will now connect Eclipse to your remote WebLogic server.
 * Go to the 'Servers' panel, secondary click.
 Select New -> Server -> Oracle -> Oracle WebLogic Server.
+Hit Next.
 * Choose remote, for the remote host enter `<admin server DNS name>`
 * Enter the WebLogic admin username/password from above.
 * Click "Test connection".
 If "Test connection succeeded!" appears, click Ok and you may continue.
 Otherwise, troubleshoot and resolve the reason for the connection failure.